inductjs/core/README.md

 # Induct

-Library that provides abstractions over ExpressJS in order to quickly create REST APIs from an SQL Database for prototyping purposes.
+Induct provides abstractions over ExpressJS in order to quickly create REST APIs from an SQL Database for prototyping purposes.

+Induct uses [Knex](https://knexjs.org/) to query databases, and therefore only supports databases supported by Knex.

 ## Getting Started

-Install Induct Core as a dependency:
+Install Induct Core as a dependency of your project:

 > npm install @induct/core --save